 Home

 Adam Wierman’s research strives to make the networked systems that govern our world sustainable and resilient.
-His lab develops new mathematical tools in machine learning, optimization, control, and economics and applies these tools to design new algorithms and markets with provable guarantees that can be deployed in data centers, the electricity grid, transportation systems, and beyond.
+His lab develops new mathematical tools in artificial intelligence, optimization, control, and economics and applies these tools to design new algorithms and markets with provable guarantees that can be deployed in data centers, the electricity grid, transportation systems, and beyond.

 Recent Talks